Areas of Persistent Poverty Program

 - On July 1, FTA announced the FY21 Notice of Funding Opportunity for the Areas of Persistent Poverty Program.

-- Join FTA for a webinar about the funding opportunity on July 29.
+- FTA hosted a webinar about this funding opportunity on July 29.

 The Areas of Persistent Poverty program provides grants for planning, engineering, technical studies, or financial plans to improve transit services in areas experiencing long-term economic distress.
 It also supports coordinated human service transportation planning to improve transit service or provide new services, including paratransit.

 The Areas of Persistent Poverty program supports President Biden’s Build Back Better initiative to mobilize American ingenuity to build modern infrastructure and an equitable, clean energy future.
 To determine if your area qualifies as an Area of Persistent Poverty, review the list of counties and census tracts listed in USDOT’s RAISE Persistent Poverty Project Status Tool.

 The Areas of Persistent Poverty program seeks to provide funding for planning, engineering, technical studies, or financial plans that will result in improved public transportation, new routes and facilities, and innovative technologies in communities experiencing a high poverty rate, for projects eligible under Chapter 53 of title 49 U.S.C. in areas of persistent poverty.